totalspectrum/spin2cpp/doc/basic.md

 ### THROWIFCAUGHT

 Like `throw`, throws an exception which may be caught by `try` / `catch`.
 Unlike regular `throw`, if there is no `try` / `catch` handler, `throwifcaught` continues execution instead of terminating the program.

+### TIME$

+Retrieves the current time in 24 hour format as a string (e.g "13:30:45").
+The date and time may be changed by SETTIME.

 ### TO